 KL CITY OPERA

-Formerly known as ‘Eat, Sing & Travel People’, the KLCO has been in existence for the past four years since its inception in 2012.
+Formerly known as ‘Eat, Sing & Travel People’, the KLCO has been in existence for the past five years since its inception in 2012.
 Its primary objective is to promote western opera music interests among Malaysians through stage performances and concerts whilst also keeping abreast with the Ministry of Culture and Tourism’s objective in promoting Malaysia’s uniqueness in arts, culture and heritage for growth in tourism and cultural sectors.

 With the aforementioned objectives, our artistic initiatives have culminated in the receipt of two BOH Cameronian Kakiseni Arts Award for two of our productions in 2014.